blog

 Fertilizer

 Your orchids cannot get all the nutrients they need from their growing medium, so fertilizers are essential to ensure healthy growth.
-Fertilizers will also help your orchids produce flowers to beautify your home even further.
+Fertilizers will also help your orchids produce flowers to further beautify your home.

 Expert gardeners recommend using a liquid fertilizer, diluted and applied during their active growth period.
 What this means is that you won’t need to feed them in midwinter.
 It is also not advisable to feed orchids right after repotting.